2023 NCAA DIII Women’s Indoor Track & Field Rating Index – Week 1

 NCAA Division III — Women's Indoor Track & Field

 All TFRI Reports

-Mark your calendars for March 11-12, because that’s when the 2022 NCAA Division III Indoor Track & Field Championships will take place at the JDL Fast Track in Winston-Salem, North Carolina.
+Mark your calendars for March 10-11, because that’s when the 2023 NCAA Division III Indoor Track & Field Championships will be held at the Birmingham Crossplex in Birmingham, Alabama.